The workflow will be as follows:

 - Find the trained models (DONE)

-- Figure out how to import the model in TensorFlow (in progress)
+- Figure out how to import the model in TensorFlow (DONE)

 - (optional) export to lwtnn